Chat with us, powered by LiveChat

 How China Develops Its Digital Economy

 China recognizes the importance of digital economy in driving GDP growth.
 In acknowledgment of this, the government has implemented initiatives aimed at accelerating the digital economy’s expansion.
-One of the latest of these initiatives, the 14th Five-Year Plan on Digital Economy Development, encompasses well-thought-out objectives in crucial areas.
+One of the latest of these initiatives, China’s 14th Five-Year Plan (2021–2025) and subsequent digital-economy policy frameworks, encompasses well-thought-out objectives in crucial areas (See Source).

 Each of the goals in China’s 14 5th year plan is carefully crafted to reinforce China’s position as a global economic leader.
 These vital areas encompass blockchain, 6G internet, sensors, integrated circuits, and semiconductor technology, all playing a paramount role in shaping digital infrastructure and ensuring China’s continued rise as one of the world’s largest digital economies.